-The executive compensation program is administered by the Compensation Committee of the board of directors (the Committee), which is composed of the individuals listed below, all of whom are independent directors of the Company.
+The executive compensation program is administered by the Compensation Committee of the board of directors (the Committee), which is composed of the individuals listed below (plus Mr. Goode, who joined the Committee subsequent to the Committee's actions discussed in this report), all of whom are independent directors of the Company.
 The program consists of base salaries, annual incentive awards and long-term compensation.
 At higher management levels, the mix of compensation is weighted more to the performance-based components annual incentive and long-term compensation.

 In determining the compensation of the executive officers, the Committee considered guidelines developed for each component of compensation.
 As indicated below, the guidelines took account of compensation practices of competitor companies (as reported in various surveys administered by national compensation consulting firms) and the relative performance of TI and competitor companies.
-The competitor companies are primarily major hightechnology competitors in one or more of the markets semiconductor, defense and information technology in which the Company operates.
+The competitor companies are primarily major high-technology competitors in one or more of the markets semiconductor, defense and information technology in which the Company operates.
 While many of these companies are included in the S&P High-Technology Composite Index appearing in the graph regarding total shareholder return on page 20, these companies are not the same as the companies comprising that index.
 Each guideline was set based on the best available data from as many competitor companies as practicable.
-The Committee also considered the performance of the executive officers toward the Company's prior year and long-term strategic objectives; in this connection, the CEO made recommendations regarding the components of each executive officer's compensation package except his own.
+The Committee also considered the performance of the executive officers toward the CC made recommendations regarding the components of each executive officer's compensation package except his own.

 In its considerations, the Committee did not assign quantitative relative weights to different factors or follow mathematical formulae.
 Rather, the Committee exercised its discretion and made a judgment after considering the factors it deemed relevant.
-The Committee's decisions regarding 1995 executive compensation were designed to: (1) align the interests of executive officers with the interests of the stockholders by providing performance-based awards; and (2) allow the Company to compete for and retain executive officers critical to the Company's success by providing an opportunity for compensation that is comparable to the levels offered by other companies in our markets.
+The Committee's decisions regarding 1995 executive compensation were designed to: (1) align the interests of executive officers with the interests of the stockholders by providing performance-based awards; and (2) allow the Company to compete for and retain executive officers critical to the Company's success by providing no opportunity for compensation that is comparable to the levels offered by other companies in our markets.